Step-by-Step Instructions to Register a Car on Mallorca. #

 You want to bring your car or motorbike to Mallorca?
 You've been driving around the island in a foreign-plated vehicle and MOT is coming up?
 Save yourself the trip to get it renewed.
-Here is how you change over to Spanish licence plates.
+Here is how you change over to Spanish license plates.

 - All you need to know about importing a foreign vehicle into Mallorca